-Quick-hitting band of heavy snow to affect cities from D.C. to Boston on Sunday
+Quick-hitting band of heavy snow may affect cities from D.C. to Boston on Sunday

 Preexisting cold air over the Appalachians will favor snow west of the storm’s center, potentially as far south as the foothills of northern Georgia.
 Farther east, a blanket of milder air being tugged in from the south will bring rain and even some thunderstorms to eastern parts of the Carolinas.

-In between will be the sweet spot, where an overlap of marginally cold air and plentiful moisture will deposit a band of snow from the Carolina Piedmont and southwest Virginia all the way to Boston.
+In between will be the sweet spot, where an overlap of marginally cold air and plentiful moisture will deposit a band of snow from the Carolina Piedmont and Southwest Virginia all the way to Boston.